vega/vega-datasets/README.md

 To access the data in Observable, you can import `vega-dataset`.
 Try our [example notebook](https://beta.observablehq.com/@domoritz/vega-datasets).
 To access these datasets from Python, you can use the [Vega datasets python package](https://github.com/jakevdp/vega_datasets).
 To access them from Julia, you can use the [VegaDatasets.jl julia package](https://github.com/davidanthoff/VegaDatasets.jl).

-The [vega datasets preview notebook](https://observablehq.com/@randomfractals/vega-datasets) offers a quick way to browse the content of the available datasets.
+The [Vega datasets preview notebook](https://observablehq.com/@randomfractals/vega-datasets) offers a quick way to browse the content of the available datasets.

 ## How to use it